ezraabah/near-real-time-sentiment-analysis-for-brand-monitoring/README.md

-# Twitterstream Sentiment-Analysis with Kafka, Spark & Elasticsearch
+# Near real-time Sentiment-Analysis with Kafka, Spark & Elasticsearch for Brand Monitoring
 Reading the Twitterstream from the Twitter-API with Kafka and stream them into a Spark-Cluster to process it

 # Things you need